ZerBea/hcxdumptool/README.md

 The best high frequency amplifier is a good antenna!

+It is much better to achieve gain using a good antenna instead of increasing transmitter power

 | VENDOR MODEL           | TYPE            |
 | ---------------------- | --------------- |
 | LOGILINK WL0097        | grid parabolic  |